Troubleshoot SAML SSO

 cipherSuite = ALL:!aNULL:!eNULL:!LOW:!EXP:RC4+RSA:+HIGH:+MEDIUM

-- Make sure all SOAP password requirements are met.
+- Confirm that all Simple Object Access Protocol (SOAP) password requirements are met.

-- Make sure your SSL settings for SAML are configured correctly in
+- Confirm that your SSL settings for SAML are configured correctly in

-ERROR AuthenticationManagerSAML - Attribute query request failed.
+ERROR AuthenticationProviderSAML - Attribute query request failed.
 Status code=urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal, Status msg=No attributes found for requested subject

 - Make sure that the